Xenovonex/Making_GANet_More_Efficient_Group_30/README.md

 ### MATLAB codes
-The MATLAB codes are located inside the MATLAB_code directory.
+The MATLAB codes are located inside the Blogpost/Images directory.
-Use MATLAB to execute these codes.
+Use MATLAB to execute this code.
-It will output the results that can also be found in the reproducibility study.
+It will output the image results that can also be found in the reproducibility study.

 ### Data: KITTI 2015
 The KITTI 2015 stereo dataset is used to train and evaluate the models.